I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Training for 5S Office

-Selecting and hiring a trainer to implement 5S office is much the same process as you would go through for hiring a trainer for your production areas.
+Selecting and hiring a trainer to implement 5S in the office is much the same process as you would go through for hiring a trainer for your production areas.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.